svlad-90/livelooping/md/prerequisites/prerequisites.md

 ![Novation Bass Station 2](./hardware/novation-bass-station-2.jpg)

-You will need one, if you want to use the crossfade loop synth VST.
+You will need one if you want to use the Crossfade Loop Synth and Instant Sampler VSTs.
 It allows you to grab input from the microphone and instantly loop it.
-Then, you can play your voice on the keyboard.
+Then, you can play your voice's timbre on a keyboard.
+Moreover, you can record one-shot samples ( one sample per key ) and play them on the keyboard.

+I'm using Novation Bass Station 2 just as a MIDI keyboard to control:

+- an instance of the Crossfade Loop Synth VST plugin
+- an instance of the Instant Sampler VST plugin
-I'm using Novation Bass Station 2 just as a MIDI keyboard to control an instance of the crossfade loop synth VST plugin.
-So, once again, feel free to replace it with any suitable MIDI keyboard.
+- an instance of the Kilohearts Snap Heap VST plugin

+So, once again, feel free to replace Novation Bass Station 2 with any suitable MIDI keyboard.
 But keep in mind, that you'll need to adjust the MIDI mappings and logic in the 'device_novation_bass_station_2_voice_synth' FL MIDI scripting device.

 ----